• Skip to main content

 Does your kid hate art?
 Try making a t shirt.

-Try tandem drawing!
+Try tandem drawing with your child!
+This is one of my all time favorite art activities to do with my son.
 I even have a video of how it works.

 Want Your Kids to Love Being Unplugged?